algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 title: Smart contract details

-Algorand Smart Contracts can can use some amount of storage on the chain to store values.
+Algorand smart contracts are pieces of logic that reside on the Algorand blockchain and are remotely callable.
+These contracts are primarily responsible for implementing the logic associated with a distributed application.
+Smart contracts are referred to as stateful smart contracts or applications in the Algorand documentation.
+Smart contracts can generate asset and payment transactions allowing them to function as Escrow accounts on the Algorand blockchain.
+Smart contracts can also store values on the blockchain.
 This storage can be either global or local.
 Local storage refers to storing values in an accounts balance record if that account participates in the contract.
 Global storage is data that is specifically stored on the blockchain for the contract globally.
-Like smart signatures, stateful contracts are written in TEAL and can be deployed to the blockchain using either the `goal` command-line tool or the SDKs.
+Like smart signatures, smart contracts are written in Python using PyTeal or TEAL and can be deployed to the blockchain using either the `goal` command-line tool or the SDKs.
+The recommended approach for writing smart contracts is to use the Python SDK with the PyTeal library.

+See the [*PyTeal Documentation*](../../pyteal/index.md) for information on building smart contracts in Python.

 See the [*TEAL Reference Guide*](../../avm/teal/specification.md) to understand how to write TEAL and the [*TEAL Opcodes*](../../avm/teal/opcodes.md) documentation that describes the opcodes available.
 This guide assumes that the reader is familiar with [TEAL](../../avm/teal/index.md).